 GETTING TO CHANG.

-Buses leave Bangkok’s eastern bus terminal (Ecamai) to Trat just about hourly for a 5 hour trip.
-Even better for many visitors are slightly less frequent buses leaving Bangkok’s northern Mo Chit bus terminal and calling in at the new international airport’s transport center for a similar length journey to Trat.
+Buses leave Bangkok’s eastern bus terminal (Ekamai) to Trat just about hourly for a 5 hour trip.
+Even better for some visitors are less frequent buses leaving Bangkok’s northern Mo Chit bus terminal for a similar length journey to Trat.
 Mo Chit is not too far from the old airport for many domestic flight arrivals.

-From Trat bus station there are regular songthaews down to Laem Ngop’s pier and the Thamochat pier via downtown Trat.
+From Trat bus station there are regular songthaews down to Laem Ngop’s pier and the Thammanchat and Centre Point car ferry piers (which now seem to be the most popular people ferries too) via downtown Trat.
+This is maybe 35 minutes and was 50-60 baht in April 2010.
+The first erry is 6am (Centre Point) and the last 7pm.
 If you arrive late, Trat is a pretty nice town to stay in.

-macca-t added this useful info if busing into Trat: When you travel to Trat let them know your going to Koh Chang.
+macca-t added this useful info if busing into Trat: When you travel to Trat let them know you're going to Koh Chang.

 They will drop you off at a taxi / songtaew point approx 15 km from Trat.